3.

 Stagger angle

 Twisted blades of axial stages are blades with a change of stagger angle of profile in the cascade along the length of the blade and usually with a change of profile.
-The design of the twisted blade takes into account the spatial character of the flow in the stage and the changes in the velocity triangle and reaction stage, respectively (see 2D calculation of the reaction stage of a Kaplan turbine).
-The resulting blade shape is complex and incurs increased manufacturing costs compared to shaped straight blades (usually produced on a 5-axis milling machine from a shaped casting, but there are other manufacturing technologies for hollow blades).
+The design of the twisted blade takes into account the spatial character of the flow in the stage and the changes in the velocity triangle and reaction, respectively (see 2D calculation of the reaction of a Kaplan turbine).
+The resulting blade shape is complex and increases manufacturing costs compared to shaped straight blades (usually produced on a 5-axis milling machine from a shaped casting, but there are other manufacturing technologies for hollow blades).

 Integral snubber